What Is JPG? Complete Guide to the JPEG Image Format

 Advantages and Limitations of JPG

-• Excellent compression for photographs, reducing file sizes by 90% or more without obvious quality loss
+- addOutstanding compression for photographs, cutting file size by 90% or more with no obvious quality loss

 Best Use Cases for JPG